 ... then the adventure

-Those who had pre-ordered the “Unofficial SNES Pixel Book” received a 16-bit adventure with “Captured in the Retroverse” as a bonus.
-Because the landscape-format adventure book has been so well received, a version for retailers is now to be created from it.
-There is nostalgia in that too.
-The concept is well known and had its best time sometime in the nineties: They are classic text adventures, those puzzle and hands-on books that drove you crazy as a child.
+Those who pre-ordered the “Unofficial SNES Pixel Book” got a 16-bit page-turning adventure as a bonus with “Caught in the Retroverse”.
+Because the landscape-format adventure book was so well received, a version for retailers is now to be created.
+There's nostalgia in that, too.
+The concept is well known and had its best time sometime in the nineties: It's about classic text adventures, those puzzle and hands-on books that drove you crazy as a child.

 In detective adventures you should solve cases, in fantasy stories you should experience the deeds of heroines and heroes.
-The original idea for the adventure in the “Retroversum” is much older, with strong roots in the games segment: Dungeon adventures in pixelated environments repeatedly confronted players with decisions: turn left, straight ahead, open the chest, choose a dialogue option?
-In the end, every decision was the wrong one and you were drawn deeper into a ramified cave system full of monsters, mostly without a chance to escape.
+The original idea for the adventures in the "retroverse" is much older, with strong roots in the games segment: dungeon adventures repeatedly presented players in pixelated environments with decisions: turn left, go straight, open the chest, choose a dialogue option?
+In the end, every decision was the wrong one and you were drawn deeper into a branching cave system full of monsters, mostly without a chance to escape.

 There are 200 sections of text on 140 pages, some of which are loosened up by illustrations.
 It's about reading, not looking, with this interactive text work.
 Instead of digging through the contents from the first to the last page, the aim is to follow a story, the course of which is influenced by your decisions.
 It all begins on a hot afternoon somewhere in the Stadtgarten with a decision that isn't actually a decision: visit Hall M!